Whittier Itinerary that Doesn’t Include Cruise | Alaska

 Portage Lake offers the incredible views of Portage Glacier

 From the Whittier Tunnel, it takes just a few minutes to get to Horsetail Falls, the first in-town destination on your itinerary.
-The impressive waterfall nestles right behind the Begich Towers.
+The impressive waterfall is nestled right behind the Begich Towers.

 No official parking lot can be found here.
-Yet an open space in front of the forested area undoubtedly indicates that you should pull over here.
-From this temporarily car shelter, a dirt trail runs down a relatively flat hill only to end abruptly in front of rushing down the mountainside Horsetail Falls.
+Yet an open space in front of the forested area suggests that you can park here.
+From this temporary car shelter, a dirt trail runs down a small hill only to end abruptly in front of Horsetail Falls, streaming down the mountainside.

 The beautiful waterfall cascades from a height of 330 feet and empties into Whittier Creek.
 The latter itself can claim a separate spot on the one-day Whittier itinerary.